2025 Levy Information

 Steilacoom Historical School District relies on local, voter-approved funding measures to fill the gap between the funding the district receives from the state and what it actually costs to provide the best education for every student.

-On November 4, 2025, voters will be asked to renew Steilacoom Historical School District's Education Programs & Operations (EP&O) Levy (Proposition 1) and Capital Projects Fund (CP) Levy (Proposition 2) that were approved by voters in 2021 and 2023 and are due to expire in 2026 and 2025.
-Both proposed levy renewals are not new taxes, and will replace previously approved levies that are due to expire.
+On November 4, 2025, voters were asked to renew Steilacoom Historical School District's Education Programs & Operations (EP&O) Levy (Proposition 1) and Capital Projects Fund (CP) Levy (Proposition 2) that were approved by voters in 2021 and 2023 and expire in 2026 and 2025.
+Both levy renewals are not new taxes, and replace previously approved levies that are due to expire.

 Please see the detailed information below explaining what each levy will provide for our students, and our FAQ page for answers to your levy questions.